-We have setup guides for specific identity IDPs below:
+The setup guides for specific identity IdPs are below:

 - You will need administrative access to your respective IdP

 - You must be a Company Admin in Front

 - You must have the Enterprise plan with Front

 Click the gear icon on the top right of Front and into the Company settings tab.
 Select Preferences and then Single Sign-On.
 Use the dropdown box to select SAML.